PROJECTS

 It is our hope that in future we can create an Accessible Tour that sits along side our normal Opera tour.

 This would be an Opera tour for school children, as well as care residents, and people who are D/deaf and visually impaired.
-The performances will be in English, with British Sign Language throughout, Braille programmes and projected surtitles.
+The performances will be in English, with British Sign Language throughout, Braille programmes and surtitles.
 These performances are hoped to be free for the audience.